ValbertoFeitosa/machine-learning-school-dropout/README.md

 # Data Availability

-The original dataset and the complete implementation notebook are **not publicly available**.

-They contain institutional academic records subject to privacy, ethical and institutional restrictions.
+The original dataset and the complete implementation notebook are **not publicly available** because they contain institutional academic records subject to privacy, ethical and institutional restrictions.

 This repository provides: